 - Boost your immunity with a healthy diet.

-- Exercise at least 3 times per week for a minimum of 20 minutes each time.
+- Exercise at least three times per week for at least 20 minutes each time.

 - Wash your hands frequently to prevent the spread of infection.

 - Use a humidifier and clean it regularly following the manufacturer’s guidelines.

 There are two types of over-the-counter cough medications: those that are meant to keep you from coughing (cough suppressants) and those than thin mucus to help you cough out congestion (expectorants).

 The key to using these medications is to understand what type of cough you have.
 A cough that produces mucus (wet cough) should not be treated with a cough suppressant, and studies show that neither type of cough medicine is necessarily better than home remedies.

 Pineapple juice may also help.
 Pineapple contains bromelain, which is a natural and powerful anti-inflammatory that can help you break up and expel mucus from bronchitis and other respiratory infections.